opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 35     Any flicker of hope for a harmonious relationship after the 2015 Deed and the September Agreement dissipated soon enough.
 Navin alleged that on or about 14 January 2016, Ram defamed him during a conversation with Pankaj.
 In March 2016, Navin commenced action against Ram for defamation.
 That action was subsequently transferred to the High Court and became Suit 139.

 36     Also, life over at the Poole Road property was anything but harmonious.
 Ram and Mrs Ram alleged that Navin and Mrs Navin attempted to make life miserable for them at the Poole Road property.
 Ram gave the example of the visit by his elder brother and sister-in-law in May 2016.
 They had come from India to visit Ram and Mrs Ram at the Poole Road property.
-Ram alleged that it was an embarrassing episode for him, as his guests saw for themselves how Ram and Mrs Ram were effectively restricted to living in their bedroom.[\[note: 50\]](#Ftn_50) Ram also alleged that his guests were not accorded the respect due to them as elders.[\[note: 51\]](#Ftn_51)
+Ram alleged that it was an embarrassing episode for him, as his guests saw for themselves how Ram and Mrs Ram were effectively restricted to living in their bedroom.[^50] Ram also alleged that his guests were not accorded the respect due to them as elders.[^51]

 37     CCTV recordings at the Poole Road property were played in court showing Ram shouting and hurling vulgarities.
 One recording showed Ram walking around the house holding a knife which he had obtained from the kitchen.
 Ram claimed that he was merely going to cut a piece of rope.
 Another recording showed Ram banging and kicking at a door to one of the rooms.
-On 12 July 2016, Mrs Navin obtained an expedited protection order against Ram (on an _ex parte_ basis), on the grounds that there was imminent danger of family violence being committed against her and her children.[\[note: 52\]](#Ftn_52) The order was eventually discharged on the ground that a personal protection order was not necessary because (a) there was no physical violence, (b) Mrs Navin had proved only one incident of family violence against her, and (c) Ram had confirmed that he would not return to the Poole Road property as long as Navin and Mrs Navin lived there.[\[note: 53\]](#Ftn_53)
+On 12 July 2016, Mrs Navin obtained an expedited protection order against Ram (on an _ex parte_ basis), on the grounds that there was imminent danger of family violence being committed against her and her children.[^52] The order was eventually discharged on the ground that a personal protection order was not necessary because (a) there was no physical violence, (b) Mrs Navin had proved only one incident of family violence against her, and (c) Ram had confirmed that he would not return to the Poole Road property as long as Navin and Mrs Navin lived there.[^53]

 38     On 14 July 2016, Mrs Ram was unwell and suffered from body aches.
 Navin’s sister, Kusum Jain, arranged for a lady to go to the Poole Road property to give Mrs Ram a massage.
 Navin was not at home.
 Mrs Navin spoke to him about it and he told her to call the police, which she did.
 Navin claimed that he told Mrs Navin to call the police because Mrs Ram did not respond to her questions about the lady.
 Navin claimed that he did not want illegal helpers working in the house and that Ram had previously threatened to report to the Ministry of Manpower that Navin had illegal maids at the Poole Road property.

 39     On 31 July 2016, an incident happened at the Poole Road property during which Ram reacted to something Navin said by pulling down his pants and exposing himself to Navin in the presence of Navin’s wife and son.
 The CCTV recording of this incident was played in court.
 Ram claimed that Navin had told him “I will f--- you”.
 Navin denied this.
 The CCTV had no voice recording.
 Navin called the police who, upon arrival, advised Ram to leave the Poole Road property.

 40     Ram returned to the Poole Road property the next day.
 Navin called the police again.
 What actually happened after the police arrived was in dispute.
-In the event, the police arrested both Ram and Mrs Ram and charged them with criminal trespass.[\[note: 54\]](#Ftn_54) Ram and Mrs Ram spent the night in the police lock-up and were released on bond the next day.
+In the event, the police arrested both Ram and Mrs Ram and charged them with criminal trespass.[^54] Ram and Mrs Ram spent the night in the police lock-up and were released on bond the next day.
 Ram claimed that since then, Mrs Ram and he have not been able to access the Poole Road property to pack and retrieve their belongings.
 Although Navin had his parents’ belongings packed and sent to them, Ram and Mrs Ram alleged that many of their belongings were missing.

 ## The claims in Suit 911